pietrobraione/tardis/README.md

 There is one additional runtime dependencies that is not handled by Gradle so you will need to fix it manually.

 * JBSE needs to interact with an external numeric solver for pruning infeasible program paths.
-At the purpose SUSHI requires to use [Z3](https://github.com/Z3Prover/z3), that is a standalone binary and can be installed almost everywhere.
+At the purpose TARDIS requires to use [Z3](https://github.com/Z3Prover/z3), that is a standalone binary and can be installed almost everywhere.

 ## Working under Eclipse